 Bachelor of Music Education, which prepares students to teach in public schools; Bachelor of Music, which prepares students for a professional performance career; Bachelor of Music with Theatre Elective, prepares a background in Musical Theatre;

-Master's of Music in Vocal Performance.
+Master's of Music in Vocal Performance; and a Master's of Music in Opera Performance.

 A Bachelor of Fine Arts in Musical Theatre is offered through the School of Performing Arts.